-CSPs rely on the capabilities and quality of their access networks to sustain their businesses and relationships with their subscribers.
+CSPs rely on the capabilities and quality of their access networks, as well as network data analytics, to sustain their businesses and relationships with their subscribers through an enhanced subscriber experience.
 In the past, subscribers had little influence over the types of services provided by CSPs.
 Today, subscribers can be more selective among CSPs, and these device-enabled subscribers are increasingly demanding advanced broadband services on both a wireline and wireless basis in addition to basic voice and data services.
 In general, access networks are highly capital intensive and CSPs have historically upgraded capacity as technology and subscriber demands on their networks have changed.
 We believe CSPs will increasingly integrate fiber-and Ethernet-based access networks to enable the delivery of more advanced broadband services at a lower cost while at the same time enabling the continued delivery of basic voice and data services.
 Thus far, CSPs have taken an incremental approach to capacity upgrades in their access networks.
 As a result, CSPs face multiple challenges concerning their access networks, business models and service delivery capabilities, including: